 Northwestern applicants interested in the program should see Special Admission Programs on page 11.
-Current students who wish to be considered for the program may request an application from the MMSS office, Kresge Hall, room 1-340, or download an application at www.mmss.northwestern.edu.
+Current students who wish to be considered for the program should complete an online application at www.mmss.northwestern.edu.

 Adjunct Major in MMSS

 - 6 first-year courses: 211-1,2,3; MATH 285-1,2,3 - 6 second-year courses: 311-1,2; MATH 300, 385, 386-1,2 - 2 senior-year courses: 398-1 and 398-2 or 398-3 - All adjunct majors require completion of a stand-alone major as well.
 MMSS students must complete a major in a social science or other approved area.
 See the program website for information on adjustments to requirements in other majors for students in MMSS.